 Our amended and restated certificate of incorporation, as amended, provides for a classified board of directors consisting of three staggered classes of directors (Class I, Class II and Class III).
-The members of each class of our Board of Directors serve for staggered three-year terms, with the terms of our Class I, Class II and Class III directors expiring upon the election and qualification of directors at the annual meetings of stockholders to be held in 2020, 2021 and 2022, respectively.
+The members of each class of our Board of Directors serve for staggered three-year terms, with the terms of Class I, Class II and Class III directors expiring upon the election and qualification of directors at the annual meetings of stockholders to be held in 2023, 2024 and 2025, respectively.
 As of the date that this proxy statement was mailed to stockholders:

-- our Class I director is Timothy R. Surgenor, whose term as a director is expiring at the 2020 annual meeting and who is not standing for reelection to the Board of Directors; - our Class II directors are Shai N. Gozani, M.D., Ph.D., and David Van Avermaete; and - our Class III directors are David E. Goodman, M.D. and Nancy E. Katz.
+- 1. our Class I director is Shai N. Gozani, M.D., Ph.D.; - 2. our Class II directors are David Van Avermaete and Bradley M. Fluegel; and - 3. our Class III directors are David E. Goodman, M.D. and Nancy E. Katz.

-Our Board of Directors has determined that Dr. Goodman, Ms. Katz, and Mr. Van Avermaete are independent directors for purposes of the corporate governance rules contained in the Nasdaq Marketplace Rules, or the Nasdaq rules.
+Our Board of Directors has determined that Dr. Goodman, Mr. Fluegel, Ms. Katz, and Mr. Van Avermaete are independent directors for purposes of the corporate governance rules contained in the Nasdaq Marketplace Rules, or the Nasdaq rules.
 In making the independence determination with respect to these directors, our Board of Directors has considered the materiality of any relationship that each of our directors has with us.
-Our Board of Directors held 13 meetings during 2019.
-During 2019, all our directors attended more than 75% of the aggregate of (i) the total number of meetings of our Board of Directors and (ii) the total number of meetings held by any committees of our Board of Directors on which such director served.
+Our Board of Directors held five meetings during 2022.
+During 2022, all our directors attended more than 75% of the aggregate of (i) the total number of meetings of our Board of Directors and (ii) the total number of meetings held by any committees of our Board of Directors on which such director served.